Eric Carr: Tenure in Kiss

 In 1989, he recorded a demo with Kiss lead guitarist Bruce Kulick.
 Carr wrote the music, played bass and drums, while Kulick played guitar.
 As Carr was not a proficient lyricist, he presented the demo to Simmons with the words to Marvin Gaye's 1965 classic "Ain't That Peculiar".
 Simmons wrote new lyrics, which Carr recorded for the subsequent Hot in the Shade release.
 The song was released as "Little Caesar".
 He performed the song a few times, but it wasn't performed beyond the first month of the tour.
 Carr's last live performance with Kiss was November 9, 1990, in New York City, at Madison Square Garden.

 As a replacement member, Carr was a paid employee and did not have voting privileges, unlike the four founding members who shared profits and voting rights equally.
 Through Carr's years in Kiss, his rank as an employee was a source of significant discontent for him.
 He felt excluded and unfairly treated as a second-class Kiss citizen, for instance not being allowed to share Simmons' and Stanley's limousine, only getting minimal exposure in videos such as the Kiss eXposed VHS, or being partially cropped out of the Asylum album cover.
 Unlike fellow bandmember Bruce Kulick with the same status, Carr grew ever more frustrated and unhappy, culminating in his feeling of being ditched by Kiss during his 1991 hospitalization.
 In his autobiography, Peter Criss listed Carr as one of the people that Simmons and Stanley "drove mad": Carr "was reduced to sitting in his hotel room naked with the blinds all drawn, drinking and refusing to come out.".
-However, this account is questionable as Carr and Criss only met a few times during the 11 years Carr was in KISS.
+However, this account is questionable as Carr and Criss only met a few times during the 11 years Carr was in Kiss.
 The two drummers were on friendly terms but did not regularly contact each other and were not friends.

+During a 1999 interview with KISS Asylum, former Kiss guitarist Mark St. John spoke fondly of Carr but mentioned he wasn't given much creative freedom during the Animalize period: "We would go out to dinner, it would be one of those type of dinner meetings, and Eric would give everybody a tape of his demos because he wanted everybody to listen.
+Nobody else would give tapes of their music to anybody, but he wanted it so bad, you know, he still wanted to put his music out there.
+Well, it was like a money thing -- if Eric got a song on the album he would make more money and people would like it more and yadda, yadda, yadda.
+It would be like a domino effect so they never let him do it.